ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/08-Training-our-ML-agents.md

 ## Run the training

 The longer the training runs (as in the more iterations), the better the AI opponent.
 Training to a reasonably difficult level can take several hours or more.
-We'll show how to run training but then stop and use pre-made data.
+We'll show how to run training but also provide pre-made data if you do not want to wait.

 ### Loading the training scene

 Go to the _Project_ tab (normally bottom left) and navigate to _Assets->#DevSummit2022->Scenes_ and this time double click the _Level_DevSummit2022_Training_ scene to open it.
+Make sure you save the gameplay scene before closing it if you haven't already.

 ![Training Scene selection](images/project-assets-scenes-training.png "Figure 1.
 Training Scene selection")